xyflow/xyflow/.changeset/funny-mugs-march.md

 "@xyflow/system": patch
 ---

-Use 5% as new default padding for fitView
+Use 5% as new default padding for fitView, and fitBounds